You are currently viewing Hoi An | The Yellow City Of Vietnam

 A Travel Photographer’s Dream

-The colors will take you to another era, and naturally lift your spirits.
-With so many hidden hems and local treasures, it’s easy to wander for hours.
-Most local people speak some English, and are friendly to visitors, so it’s easy to find your way.
+The colors of Hoi An transport you to another era and naturally lift your spirits.
+With countless hidden gems and local treasures, it’s easy to wander for hours, discovering something new around every corner.
+Most locals speak some English and warmly welcome visitors, making it easy to find your way.

-My work often takes me to remote areas, so having an enchanting place to come home to grounds my traveler’s soul.
+My work often takes me to remote regions, so having an enchanting place to return to grounds my traveler’s soul.

-Hoi An’s Ancient Town is a major tourist attraction in Vietnam.
-Yet, it still represents a place where there is an appreciation, and even reverence, for culture and heritage.
-The golden hues that one experiences by day or by night make this one of the most magical places on earth.
+Hoi An’s Ancient Town is one of the most famous tourist attractions in Vietnam.
+Yet it still represents a place of genuine appreciation and reverence for culture and heritage.
+The golden hues that envelop the city by day and shimmer under lantern lights at night make this one of the most magical places on earth.